IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2.md

 **Note:** For the most up to date instructions regarding installation, including when a local installation of Streams is required, see the
  [developer setup page of the streamsx project documentation](https://streamsxtopology.readthedocs.io/en/stable/pysetup.html).

+<a id="connect"></a>

+## Set up a connection to the Streams instance

+A Python `Topology` must always be compiled and run on a Streams instance.

+You must programmatically submit the `Topology` to the Streams instance to be compiled and run using the [`streamsx.topology.context.submit` function](https://streamsxtopology.readthedocs.io/en/stable/streamsx.topology.context.html#streamsx.topology.context.run).

+Below is a helper function called `submit_topology` that you can use when you are ready to submit your `Topology`.
+So copy it now and add it to your Python script or as a cell in your notebook.

+{% include submit_overview.html%}

 # Create your first application

-Go to the next section to [create your first application with the Streams Python API](/streamsx.documentation/docs/python/1.6/python-appapi-devguide-3/).
+Now you are ready to [create your first application with the Streams Python API](/streamsx.documentation/docs/python/1.6/python-appapi-devguide-3/).

 The application will ingest temperature readings from a simulated sensor and compute the rolling average reading for each sensor.

 ## Learn more about the API